 whereis -l

-If a command you search for is not found, its files likely live in a path not listed here.
+If an installed command is missing from the results, its files may live outside the listed paths.
 Use -B, -M, or -S with -f to extend the search to those directories.

 Find Commands with Unusual Entries

-Only commands with unusual patterns appear in the output:
+Only commands with unusual manual-documentation counts appear in the output:

 Use Glob Patterns with -g